onflow/flow-go/consensus/hotstuff/cruisectl/README.md

 ```math
 \hat{t}[v] := \max\Big(t[v-1] +\min(\widehat{\tau}[v-1],\ \tau_\textrm{max}),\  t_\textnormal{p}[v]\Big)
 ```
-This equation guarantees that the controller does not drive consensus into a timeout, as long broadcasting the block and its validation together require less than time $\beta$.
+This equation guarantees that the controller does not drive consensus into a timeout, as long as broadcasting the block and its validation together require less than time $\beta$.
 Currently, we have $\tau_\textrm{max}$ = 910ms as the upper bound for view durations that the controller can set.
 In comparison, for HotStuff's timeout threshold we set $\texttt{hotstuff-min-timeout} = \tau_\textrm{max} + \beta$, with $\beta$ = 135ms.